bentwheel/lgbtq-retirement-meps-analysis/README.md

 by the [US Dept. of Health and Human Services](https://health.gov/healthypeople/priority-areas/social-determinants-health)).

-Social Determinants of Health (SDoH) can provide [causal evidence](https://aspe.hhs.gov/reports/sdoh-evidence-review) for how certain subpopulations of our society disproportionately experience poor health outcomes.
+Analyzing Social Determinants of Health (SDoH) can provide [causal evidence](https://aspe.hhs.gov/reports/sdoh-evidence-review) for how certain subpopulations of our society disproportionately experience poor health outcomes.
 Consequently, population health professionals and